Kamii114/Analysis-of-Information-Networks/Exercise-5/Ex5-README.md

 - A comprehensive report detailing the calculated metrics for each node pair.
 - An analysis of the decision tree model's accuracy, including the overall error rate.
 - A focused examination of one misclassified link, providing insights based on the link prediction metrics.

+### References:
+The Zachary Club Network dataset is a widely used social network dataset that models relationships among members of a karate club.